nus-cs2113-AY2021S2/ip/docs/README.md

   result in an error.
 >* Extraneous parameters for all commands will result in an error.

+> ***WARNING*** ❗️: Do not use "|" in the parameter `TASKNAME` as it would cause errors
+> when loading up the file.
+Please refer to section 2.11 for a fix if the save file is corrupted.

 ### 2.1 Adding a to-do task: `todo`
 Adds a to-do task to the task list.